prismicio/prismic-react/README.md

 #### Passing your own serializer
 If `serializeHyperlink` is not enough, you can alternatively pass an `htmlSerializer` function.
 Full example and all accessible elements can be found [here](https://prismic.io/docs/javascript/beyond-the-api/html-serializer).
+If you need examples or help on this, feel free to open an issue!

 #### Wrapping your rich text in a React component